CatalaniCD/cs-interview/algorithms/readme.md

 9. Suffix Tree
 10. Heaps -> Binary Heaps / Binary Trees
 11. Dinamic Programming -> Memoization / Fibonacci
-12. Matching Parenthesis Problem -> Solve by using a stack
+12. Balanced Brackets Problem -> Solve by using a stack @
 13. Hash Tables -> Use of DFS and keep track of visited nodes (Histogram or Dictionary)
 14. Sorting Algorithms -> Understand Runtime and Why
 15. Custom DataStructure that makes easier to solve a problem -> Generators